lauraccunningham/homework-01/README.md

 **GOAL**

 Using the Statistics 157 Questionnaire data that we will access using the Google API, we will be visualizing a relationship between the data from the responses of our peers.
 With the columns "What type of Learning Style?" and the following four columns, we are going to how we work in group settings.
 How we are seen and how we see ourselves in groups.
-The spectrum varies across Adminstrators, Producers, Entrepreneurs, & Integrators with options of Always, Sometimes, Often , & Not Often in taking on these roles.
+The spectrum varies across Administrators, Producers, Entrepreneurs, & Integrators with options of Always, Sometimes, Often, & Not Often in taking on these roles.
 Understanding this relationship will emphasize if the VARK Scores are at all accurate to the positioning in groups we take on ourselves.
 Any questions we may have can be found [here](https://github.com/stat157/questionnaire/issues).

 **Parameters**